-But if you just want to know some things about me, then here’s something I wrote two years ago.
-Some of it’s a bit out of date, but most of it still holds true:
+But if you just want to know some things about me, then here’s something I wrote a few years back.
+I’ve had to go in and update some of it, but most of it still holds true:

 Let’s start with the name.
 Judith Claire Mitchell.
 I use all three because when you try to find me by googling plain old Judith Mitchell the results are not pretty.
 Also, I like the name Claire.
 It’s my mother’s name.
 I like my mother.
 When I see her first name printed next to mine, I feel as though I’m acknowledging all she’s done for me.

 That said, I tend to go by Judy.

 I was born in Brooklyn, raised on Long Island, educated in Manhattan, employed for many years as a paralegal in Providence, then educated some more in Iowa City.
 After that, I moved to Madison.
 These days I’m a professor teaching fiction writing in the creative writing program at the University of Wisconsin.
 [UPDATE: Actually, I retired in the summer of 2018, so these days what I am is a writer, freelance editor, and layabout, which are hard things to distinguish, one from the other at least just by looking.]

 Growing up, I was the kind of kid who eschewed sunlight, preferring to stay inside and write terrible stories about cats on vacation and parakeets on the lam.
 I continued writing throughout my school years, even after my 7th grade guidance counselor told me that writing was not a viable career for girls and urged me to focus instead on acquiring secretarial skills because what if my husband died and I needed to support myself.
 I continued even after my high school English teacher told me that women writers could be competent, but never truly great because name one.